bekk/bekk-christmas/post/thecloud/from-code-to-cloud-using-net-5-docker-github-actions-and-azure-app-services.md

 ## 1. Create a sample application

-To keep this as simple as possible, I suggest using one of the default applications that the dotnet cli gives us.
-The following command creates a new mvc solution in a folder called DockerSample.
+To keep this as simple as possible, I suggest using one of the default applications that the `dotnet cli` gives us.
+The following command creates a new MVC solution in a folder called DockerSample.

 ```sh
 dotnet new mvc -n DockerSample